motivepick/-motive-back-end/README.md

 ### Start The Back End

-In the project root run `./mvnw spring-boot:run -D spring.profiles.active=local`.
+In the project root run `./mvnw spring-boot:run -D"spring-boot.run.profiles=local"`.

+This works in PowerShell.
+If that does not work in your command line, try removing the double quotes.
+If still does not work, try removing the quotes and adding a space after `-D`.

 Or, if you are using IntelliJ IDEA, make sure that "Active profiles" is set to `local` and run from the IDE.